-Drones typically add a new layer to RC hobby flight.
+Enjoying hobby flight is a changing beast these days and drones typically add a new layer to it all.
 The machines of old took to the sky without a camera, or they hauled a GoPro to capture footage to watch later.
 The modern drone packs a camera, sometimes a really good camera, but does more than just capture footage for later viewing.

-Live streaming video from the sky is a really fun way to experience drone flight.
+Live streaming video from the sky is a great way to experience drone flight.
 Putting that video in front of your eyes can be done in a number of ways, today we’ll look at the three most popular as we discuss the pros and cons of each.
+If you need a teaser, FPV is very helpful for orienting yourself in the sky with a camera drone, and all but required if you’re racing around a track, but a little screen on your remote might be enough for a basic flight.

 Legal and safety

-We must start with a warning, something you should already be aware of, most places in the world enforce line-of-sight rules for flight.
+Most places in the world enforce line-of-sight rules for flight.
 It is really as simple as it sounds, you must be able to see your drone by eye at all times during flight.
+If you put your head into FPV goggles, you’ve officially taken your eyes off of your drone.

 The video streaming options